FAQ

 Can I be sure that my money really reduces the promised amount of CO₂?

 myclimate invests exclusively in projects that deliver measurable and long-term success.
 Only emissions reductions that have actually been realised and can be proven over a longer contract term of 7 to 14 years are counted in energy projects.
 Contributions to climate protection made to myclimate are generally paid out to the supported projects after the services have been rendered.
 The contribution amount depends on the volume of the project’s greenhouse gas reduction.
-Forestry projects are slightly different because they have a longer timeline of 30 to 50 years.
+Land use and forestry projects (agriculture, moorland, forest) are a speciality, as they naturally have a longer time horizon of 30 to 50 years.

 More about